 5. The Lakes, Rookley (indoor swimming pool, hot tubs)

-**The Lakes Discount Code: Save 10% via this link with exclusive discount code IOWGURU10 (expires 31/12/24)**
+**The Lakes Discount Code: Save up to 10% via this link with discount code AWRAF7 until 31/12/25**

 The Lakes, Rookley was formerly known as Rookley Country Park.
 It's been upgraded in the last five years and is now owned by Away Resorts.
-Historic reviews aren't as good as Woodside Bay Lodge Retreat, but most refer to the park before it was taken over.
+Historic reviews aren't as good as Woodside Bay Lodge Retreat, but many refer to the park before it was taken over.
 Onsite it's got indoor and outdoor swimming pools and lakes for kayaking.

 They've got a mix of self-catering caravans, cottages and 'lakehouses'.
 Some of the properties were new in the last few years and the posher ones have hot tubs.